mandelsoft/spiff/README.md

 ```
 If a complete expression is a lambda expression the keyword `lambda` can be omitted.

+Lambda expressions evaluate to lambda values, that are used as final values
+in yaml documents processed by _spiff_.

+**Note**: If the final document still contains lambda values, they are transferred
+to a textual representation.
+It is not guaranteed that this representation can be
+correctly parsed again, if the document is re-processed by _spiff_.
+Especially
+for complex scoped and curried functions this is not possible.

+Therefore function nodes should always be _temporary_ or _local_ to be available
+during processing or merging, but beeing omitted for the final document.

 ### Scopes and Lambda Expressions

 A lambda expression might refer to absolute or relative nodes of the actual yaml document of the call.
 Relative references are evaluated in the context of the function call.
 Therefore